zerotohero-dev/volkan-uses-z2h-dev/docs/index.md

 * [iTerm2](https://iterm2.com): I use this as my terminal emulator.
 * [Hyper](https://hyper.is): A configurable, JavaScript-based terminal emulator.
 * [Alacritty](https://github.com/alacritty/alacritty): A cross-platform, GPU-accelerated
   terminal emulator. **Very** minimalistic.
-So much minimalistic that you’ll have to know [tmux](https://tmux.z2h.dev) to be productive with it.
+It’s so minimalistic that you’ll have to know [tmux](https://tmux.z2h.dev) to be productive with it.

 ## Tunneling